 </>Demo our Sample Unity Chat App

-The example app to the left is a demo of what you’ll be building in this tutorial. .
-Open up the application in two different browser windows (to represent two unique users), and start sending chat messages between them.
-You’ll notice messages are sent and received in realtime.
+The Unity chat lobby shown here is an example of what you’ll be building with this tutorial.
+Open the demo in two or more windows to simulate transmitting messages in realtime between players in the game lobby.
+Export the demo app to any device or platform Unity supports and you’ll still be able to send messages between players in realtime.
 PubNub powers this realtime communication between clients and will work on all devices and platforms that Unity exports too.

 Unity is a cross-platform game engine open to the developer community, enabling the building and publishing of content created within the game engine.
-I've been developing with Unity for a number of years; however creating multiplayer games and experiences has always been one of the most challenging hurdles on the platform.
-Using PubNub with Unity, though, makes creating realtime games significantly easier.
+Unity is easy to use, but creating multiplayer games and experiences has always been one of the most challenging hurdles on the platform.
+Using PubNub with Unity enables creating realtime multiplayer games significantly easier.

-PubNub allows developers to build low-latency, realtime applications that perform reliably and securely, at global scale.
-All you have to do is write the front-end code with PubNub's easy-to-use API's, and PubNub handles all the infrastructure for you.
+PubNub empowers developers to build low-latency, realtime applications that perform reliably and securely, at a global scale.
+All developers need to do is write the front-end code with PubNub's easy-to-use API's and PubNub handles all the infrastructure for you.
 This is especially important in the game development industry, as it mitigates the risk of multiplayer server downtime in the event that your game grows faster than expected.

 In this tutorial, we'll walk through how to build a basic multiplayer game lobby chat room using the Unity 3D game engine.
-This tutorial will work across iOS, Android, Web and Video Game Consoles, so no matter what device you are exporting to, users will be able to chat between devices.
-PubNub can also power the realtime interactions between players in your game, not just chat.
-This makes the possibilities endless with the PubNub API.
+This tutorial will work across iOS, Android, AR/VR, Web, and Video Game Consoles.
+No matter what platform you are exporting to all users will be able to chat between devices.
+PubNub can also power the realtime interactions between players in your game and not just chat.
+This makes the possibilities endless with the PubNub API and Unity for game development.

-Let's set up the environment first.
-The first step is to import the PubNub SDK into your Unity project.
-You can do so by downloading the latest PubNub.unitypackage, then importing that package into Unity by going to Assets -> Import Package -> Custom Package.
+Create a new project by opening Unity Hub, go to the projects tap, and click ‘NEW’.
+Configure the project how you’d like.
+Then import the PubNub SDK into your Unity project.
+Do so by downloading the latest PubNub.unitypackage.
+Import that package into Unity by going to Assets -> Import Package -> Custom Package.

-Note: If you download the GitHub repo, you won't have to re-import the PubNub package.
+Note: If you download or clone the GitHub repo, you won't have to re-import the PubNub package.
 You will only have to enable the Test Runner.
-Download that the repo here.
+Download the Unity Chat lobby repo here.

 If you are starting the project from scratch, you will need to create a Main Camera, which should have the SendMessage script attached to it.

 Design your user interface however you would like.
-We placed the loadingCircle on the top right of the screen, and the input fields at the bottom of the screen with the submit button.
+In the Unity Chat Tutorial example app the loadingCircle is placed on the top right of the screen, and the input fields at the bottom of the screen with the submit button.
 The chat messages will appear in the middle of the screen and will be removed from the UI once the screen is completely full of messages.

 Now that the scene has been designed, let's add a script to the Main Camera to develop the chat room interface for the application.